JetBrains/kotlin-web-site/docs/topics/reflection.md

 ### Interoperability with Java reflection

-On the JVM platform, standard library contains extensions for reflection classes that provide a mapping to and from Java reflection objects (see package `kotlin.reflect.jvm`).
+On the JVM platform, the standard library contains extensions for reflection classes that provide a mapping to and from Java reflection objects (see package `kotlin.reflect.jvm`).
 For example, to find a backing field or a Java method that serves as a getter for a Kotlin property, you can write something like this: